Roorkee: Geography

 Roorkee is 184.3 km north of the Indian capital, New Delhi, between the rivers Ganges and Yamuna, close to the foothills of the Himalayas.
 It is 65 kilometres away from Dehradun (the capital of Uttarakhand), 30 km from Haridwar and 48 km away from Muzaffarnagar.
 Before the creation of Uttarakhand on 9 November 2000, Roorkee was a part of the state of Uttar Pradesh.

 The city is located in the Roorkee plain which is composed of recent alluvium with a gentle slope.
 As per the census of 2011, the region is spread over 129.88 km2.

 There are a total of 106 villages in the Roorkee community development block of Hardwar.
 The total population of Roorkee block is 301,268 with a male population of 158,879 and a female population of 142,389.
 There are 51,329 households in Roorkee block.

 Climate

-Roorkee has a monsoon-influenced humid subtropical climate (Köppen Cwa), typical of the northern Indo-Gangetic plain.
+Roorkee has a monsoon-influenced humid Sub-Tropical climate (Köppen Cwa), typical of the northern Indo-Gangetic plain.
 There are three seasons.
 A sweltering, dry “hot” season begins in mid-March and extends until mid-June with steadily increasing humidity and discomfort.
 From mid-June until the end of September the southwest monsoon gives the “wet” season with a total of around 770 mm of rainfall or about-four-fifths of the annual total.
 This monsoonal rain is accompanied by hot temperatures, very warm mornings, and extremely uncomfortable humidity.
 From early October the “cool” season begins as the monsoon retreats, featuring warm to very warm afternoons, cool mornings, and moderate humidity.
 Occasionally western disturbances between January and March will bring a little rainfall during this season, although the average total from October to March is only 145 mm.